climberhunt/solis_exporter/README.md

 # solis_exporter
-Pulls metrics from Solis inverter via modbis makes available for prometheus and mqtt
+Pulls metrics from Solis inverter via modbus, and makes available for prometheus and mqtt